Lawry's The Prime Rib: The Story of an L.A. Icon

 13. Location, Location, Location

-Lawry's The Prime Rib in Beverly Hills still stands on its original site although it's in a newer, more modern building.
+Lawry's The Prime Rib in Beverly Hills still stands on its original site, although it's in a newer, more modern building.
 For 46 years, between 1947 and 1993, it was located on the other side of the street.
-It's no longer the only Lawry's - the chain now has outposts in Chicago, Dallas, Las Vegas, and seven Asian locations including Hong Kong, Osaka, Seoul and Singapore.
+It's no longer the only Lawry's - the chain now has outposts in Dallas, Las Vegas, and Asian locations including Hong Kong, Osaka, Seoul, Singapore and Taipei.

 14. More is More